-Buying an existing business may seem like it will be the wise and easy choice for those people who want to get into the business world or extend their business holdings.
+Buying an existing business may seem like it will be a wise and easy choice for those people who want to get into the business world or extend their business holdings.
 After all, doing so allows you to skip over the complex and oftentimes difficult aspects of building a company from scratch and ideally, jump right into making profits.
 However, just because the business is established doesn’t mean it is worth your time, effort, and money.
 There are numerous factors every entrepreneur should consider before purchasing an existing business to help ensure that the transaction will in fact fulfill your goals.
 In today’s blog, we have detailed six of the most important things you should consider before moving forward with the purchase.

 1) Is the timing right?